Last updated: 08-31-2015

 A: So far the only machine issues were a problem with the book block text printing at a slight skew, and a blown fuse, both of which the service technician corrected.

-A: The Library itself owns the machine, and staff from several units within the Library are responsible for various aspects of running the EBM and making policy decisions.
+A: The Library itself owns the machine, and staff from Michigan Publishing are responsible for various aspects of running the EBM and making policy decisions.

 A: We purchased the beta 1.5 version in June of 2008.
 At the end of December 2011, we upgraded to the version 2 machine serviced and sold by Xerox.

-A: If a book is already prepped and loaded to the catalog, it can be printed in 5-7 minutes.
-If interior and cover PDFs need to be created for new titles, we ask that customers allow 1-3 business days for fulfillment.
+A: We ask that customers allow 2-3 business days for fulfillment.
 The actual delivery time depends upon many factors, including the quantity of books printed and number of requests already in the queue.
-We work to meet all delivery expectations.

 A: There is no single comprehensive catalog of all titles that can be printed.
 See the Search for books link in the navigation menu for links to various EBM catalogs and file sources.